aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 For more information, visit [API Priority and Fairness settings](https://aws.github.io/aws-eks-best-practices/scalability/docs/control-plane/#api-priority-and-fairness) in the EKS Best Practices Guide.

 ### API vs. etcd latency
-How can we use the metrics/logs of the API server to determine whether there’s a problem with API server, or a problem that’s upstream/downstream of the API server, or a combination of both.
+How can we use the metrics/logs of the API server to determine whether there's a problem with API server, or a problem that's upstream/downstream of the API server, or a combination of both.
 To understand this better, lets look at how API Server and etcd can be related, and how easy it can be to troubleshoot the wrong system.

 In the below chart we see API server latency, but we also see much of this latency is correlated to the etcd server due to the bars in the graph showing most of the latency at the etcd level.
 If there is 15 secs of etcd latency at the same time there is 20 seconds of API server latency, then the majority of the latency is actually at the etcd level.

-By looking at the whole flow, we see that it’s wise to not focus solely on the API Server, but also look for signals that indicate that etcd is under duress (i.e. slow apply counters increasing).
+By looking at the whole flow, we see that it's wise to not focus solely on the API Server, but also look for signals that indicate that etcd is under duress (i.e. slow apply counters increasing).
 Being able to quickly move to the right problem area with just a glance is what makes a dashboard powerful.

 !!! tip
     The dashboard in section can be found at https://github.com/RiskyAdventure/Troubleshooting-Dashboards/blob/main/api-troubleshooter.json